microsoft/SdnDiagnostics/README.md

 ## Creating Health Validation Tests
 When creating a health validation test, ensure you:
-1. Create the `ps1` file under `~/src/modules/public/health` as the name of the validation test. e.g. `Test-SdnServerHealth.ps1`
+1. Create the `ps1` file under `src\health\<role>\` as the name of the validation test. e.g. `Test-SdnServerHealth.ps1`
+    - Filename and function name should match.
+    - Ensure that the file is added to `SdnDiagnostics.psm1` under the `$healthValidations` so it can be dot sourced.
+    - Ensure the function is exported by adding it to `SdnDiagnostics.psd1` under `FunctionsToExport`
 2. Function should return a PSCustomObject that contains the following format:
     ```
     # $status should contain either 'Success' or 'Failure'